WizzardSK/gameflix/README.md

 The library is mounted into `roms` folder in your home directory.
 If roms directories do not exist, they are automatically created.

 Then use the library with any emulation system like Retroarch.
 It is up to you how you configure the emulators.
-I am using https://es-de.org/ on Linux on my arm Chromebook, what is basically EmulationStation Desktop Edition suitable for desktop computers, including arm.
+I am using my web version on Linux on my arm Chromebook.

 Now you may run the roms directly without copying them to local storage, just like Netflix.